BylHitchen/Portfolio/README.md

   <span style="font-size: 20px; font-weight: bold;">Byl(Bill) Hitchen</span>
 </p>

 Hello!
 I’m Bill.
 While my full name might be a bit of a mouthful (yes it has no vowels) , feel free to call me Bill.
 I’m an aspiring data analyst dedicated to solving real-world problems through data analytics.
-Although I’m just starting my journey, I’m eager to expand my knowledge and grow in this field.
+Although I’m just starting my journey, i do have over 20 years of IT experience in the banking and outsourcing sector.
+I’m eager to expand my knowledge and grow in this field.

 I’m committed to advancing my skills and becoming proficient in data analysis.
 I invite you to follow my progress and stay tuned for updates.
 If you’d like to learn more about me, click on my profile picture to visit my LinkedIn page.
 Thank you for your time and support!